cocktailrobots/shutdown-monitor/README.md

 ### Prerequisites

-* [Go](https://golang.org/doc/install) - openbar-server is written in Go, so you'll need to install Go to build and run the project.
+* [Go](https://golang.org/doc/install) - shutdown-monitor is written in Go, so you'll need to install Go to build and run the project.
 * Git - `sudo apt install git`

 ### Installation From Source